Credit Hour Requirement

 M.Ed. in STEM Education

-To ensure that ACE students are able to complete the program, ACE requires that M.Ed. in STEM Education students acknowledge this requirement prior to starting their first course at ACE.
-Additionally, ACE M.Ed. in STEM Education students must complete the Certificate in STEM Teaching prior to their third term at ACE.
-If a student fails to meet this requirement, they will be administratively withdrawn from ACE.
+To ensure that ACE students are able to complete this certification, ACE requires that M.Ed. in STEM Education students acknowledge this requirement prior to starting their first course at ACE.
+Additionally, ACE M.Ed. in STEM Education students must complete the Certificate in STEM Teaching prior to the end of their final term/course at ACE.
+If a student fails to meet this requirement, they will be administratively withdrawn from ACE and not eligible for graduation.

 RN to MSN